sdenena/Online-Banking-System-Assignment/README.md

-# Online Bank System
+# Online Banking System
-Welcome to the Online Bank System repository built using Spring Boot!
+Welcome to the Online Banking System repository built using Spring Boot!
 This project is designed to provide a foundation for managing banking operations using modern web technologies.

 ## Table of Contents
 - [Introduction](#introduction)